-|SIPconnect Task Group|
+|SIPconnect 2.0 Task Group|

-SIP FORUM SIPCONNECT TASK GROUP
+SIP FORUM SIPCONNECT 2.0 TASK GROUP

-Task Group Charter
+SIPconnect 2.0 Task Group Charter

-The SIPconnect Task Group is
+Task Group Output

-This task group will produce one or more SIP Forum recommendations that define a common set of implementation rules for implementers who desire to interface an IP PBX with a SIP-enabled service provider.
-The recommendation(s) will specify which standards must be supported, provide precise guidance in the areas where the standards leave multiple options, supplement functionality gaps in existing protocols, and identify a baseline set of features that should be common to an IP PBX to service provider interface.
-Such guidelines will not preclude the implementation of additional SIP functionality and primitives that do not conflict with the common implementation rules of the recommendation(s).
+This task group produced a SIP Forum SIPconnect 2.0 recommendation that defines a common set of implementation rules for implementers who desire to interface an IP PBX with a SIP-enabled service provider.
+The recommendation specifies which standards must be supported, provides precise guidance in the areas where the standards leave multiple options, supplements functionality gaps in existing protocols, and identifies a baseline set of features that should be common to an IP PBX to service provider interface.
+Such guidelines do not preclude the implementation of additional SIP functionality and primitives that do not conflict with the common implementation rules of the recommendation.